Andrew of Crete: Life

-Born in Damascus c.
+Born in Damascus (modern-day Syria) c.
 650, to Christian parents, Andrew was mute until the age of seven.
 According to his hagiographers, he was miraculously cured after receiving Holy Communion.
 He began his ecclesiastical career at fourteen in the Lavra of Saint Sabbas the Sanctified, near Jerusalem, where he quickly gained the notice of his superiors.
 Theodore, the locum tenens of the Patriarchate of Jerusalem (745–770) made him his Archdeacon, and sent him to the imperial capital of Constantinople as his official representative at the Sixth Ecumenical Council (680–681), which had been called by Emperor Constantine IV to counter the heresy of Monothelitism.

 Shortly after the Council, he was summoned back to Constantinople from Jerusalem and appointed Archdeacon at the "Great Church" of Hagia Sophia.
 Eventually, Andrew was appointed to the metropolitan see of Gortyna, in Crete.
 Although he had been an opponent of Monothelitism, he nevertheless attended the conciliabulum of 712, in which the decrees of the Ecumenical Council were abolished.
 In the following year, he repented and returned to orthodoxy and thereafter occupied himself with preaching, composing hymns, etc. As a preacher, his discourses are known for their dignified and harmonious phraseology, for which he is considered to be one of the foremost ecclesiastical orators of the Byzantine Era.

 Church historians have no consensus as to the date of his death.
-What is known is that he died on the island of Mytilene, while returning to Crete from Constantinople, where he had been on church business.
+What is known is that he died on the island of Lesbos, while returning to Crete from Constantinople, where he had been on church business.
 His relics were later translated to Constantinople.
 In 1349, the pious Russian pilgrim Stephen of Novgorod saw his relics at the Monastery of Saint Andrew of Crete in Constantinople.
 At modern Skala Eresou on Lesbos (ancient Eresos) is a large, Early Christian basilical church in honour of Saint Andrew.

 The feast day of Saint Andrew of Crete is July 4 on the Eastern Orthodox liturgical calendar (for those churches which follow the Julian Calendar, July 4 falls on July 17 of the Gregorian Calendar).